Maine Roads - I-95

 Entering Maine in 1976, courtesy Michael Summa.
 Maine's traditional font still graces the MILE and EXIT numbers (that was an experiment shared by Rhode Island, among other states, but RI has eliminated the last traces of the dual system along I-295 (click and you'll still see them).
 Michael Summa says this font is LeHay.
 All I know is, you can't order it for your highway signs anymore.

-There used to be two Exit 2's on I-95, this one for By-Pass 1 and one on the ME Turnpike.
+There used to be two Exit 2's on I-95, this one (SB) for By-Pass 1 and one on the ME Turnpike.
 But now the Turnpike uses mileage-based and not sequential numbering, so there is no more Exit 2.
-There still is duplication of other numbers, though.
+There still was duplication of other numbers, though, until the entire state went mile-based.

 A typical Maine Turnpike shield, except I don't think most of them have travel condition information phone numbers in their lower halves.
 Courtesy HNTB Corp.